nasa/cumulus-orca/tasks/copy_files_to_archive/README.md

             max_retries: The number of attempts to retry a failed copy.
             retry_sleep_secs: The number of seconds
                 to sleep between retry attempts.
-            db_queue_url: The URL of the queue that posts status entries.
+            status_update_queue_url: The URL of the queue that posts status entries.
             default_multipart_chunksize_mb: The multipart_chunksize to use if not set on file.
             recovery_queue_url: The URL of the queue that this lambda is receiving messages from.
         Raises: